guygreen23/Learning-MERN/README.md

 ### Commit 1.5:
 I've added async support.

-## Commit 2: Potential Unearthed: Tapping into CRUD and MongoDB Magic
+## Commit 2: Tapping into CRUD and MongoDB
 I've added mongoDB basic functionality.
 1. We have a config folder that has a 'db.js' file that deals with connecting to the mongoDB database.
 2. We have 'models' folder, for our mongoDB collections, right now we only added goalModel, soon we will add also the user model and functionality.